acollign/netrunner-wiki/Progress-Report,-2016-Q3-(Summer).md

 More interested in simply learning to use the site?
 We also have a great [Jinteki.net guide](https://github.com/mtgred/netrunner/wiki/Jinteki.net-Guide) put together by darlingsensei.
 Help keep it current by adding new items or removing outdated information.

-### Saintis' code browser
+### Saintis' Code Browser

-As a small side project Saintis wrote a [Netrunner Code Viewer](https://saintis.github.io/netrunner-code-viewer/) for viewing the card implementation code.
-Mostly useful when you want to find a `carddef` without scrolling through the source files.
+As a small side project, Saintis wrote a [Netrunner Code Viewer](https://saintis.github.io/netrunner-code-viewer/) for viewing the implementations of all our Netrunner cards.
+We think it's a great way for Clojure beginners to get a feel for how cards are structured in our project, without having to dive in head first.
 There are some extensions in progress, so watch that space (and feel free to contribute as well).

 ### Major System Changes